-The Chorale presents two concerts a year: during the Christmas season and in the late spring.
-Handel's Messiah alternates every other Christmas with a concert of varied choral works of the season (the Chorale will next present Messiah in December of 2015); spring concerts are most often choral masterworks by Bach, Handel, Haydn, Mendelssohn, or other major composers.
+The Northwest Chorale presents two concerts a year - one during the Christmas season and one in late spring.
+For Christmas, Handel's Messiah alternates every other year with a concert of varied seasonal choral works.
+(The Chorale will next present Messiah in December 2015.)
+Spring concerts include choral masterworks by composers such as Bach, Handel, Haydn and Mendelssohn.

 From its inception, the mission of Northwest Chorale has been to use music to feed those in need.
 With a twist on an old saying, "we sing for their supper", the Chorale uses its concerts to help feed the hungry in Seattle and the greater metropolitan area.

 The Northwest Chorale's First Annual "Summer Movie Music Sing-Along" featuring "The Sound of Music" was a huge success in July 2014.

 Click here to view a few photos of the event.

 Mr. Hall was awarded his Masters of Music in Choral Conducting from the University of Washington in 1984.
 He also holds a Doctor of Musical Arts in Choral Conducting (DMA, ABD - all but dissertation) degree from the University of Washington.
 He has studied Choral Conducting under Rodney Eichenberger and Abraham Kaplan, and Orchestral Conducting under Robert Feist, Samuel Crockmalnick, Wilhelm Sokol, and Michael Singer.

 Over the years, Mr. Hall has directed large ensembles, including the University of Washington University Singers, the Esperance Baptist Church Choir, the Seattle Area Lutheran Chorale and Orchestra, and the Christ Church Choir and Orchestra.
 He was Assistant Conductor of both the University Oratorio Chorus and the University Chorale.